Chapter 19, Section 2 of the House Manual explains the use of water for plant irrigation.

 - Switch on Pump 2.

-- To finish irrigation for the day, you first need to turn off all outflow taps and secondly the main taps for all three Main Lines E, C, and W at Pump 2.
+- To finish irrigation for the day, you first need to turn off all outlet taps along the Main Lines E, C, and W, then turn off the main in-line taps for all three Main Lines E, C, and W at Pump 2, and turn off the in-line tap of the inflow pipe from Pond South.

-- Pump 2 should have stopped working.
+- Pump 2 should have stopped working (after a few seconds).

 - Thereafter, switch off Pump 2 (NEVER the other way round: switching off the pump and then turning off taps).